Swyftx Cryptocurrency Exchange

 One of the main features of the Cardano system is the multi-layer design:

 Bitcoin and most other cryptocurrencies have all of these functions in one layer.
-This multi-layer system brings some features that traders may find useful.
+This multi-layer system brings some features that developers may find useful.

-These layers will be underpinned with the Cardano treasury, which will receive an as yet undecided portion of newly minted Ada and transaction fees.
+These layers are supported by the Cardano treasury, which receives a portion of newly minted ADA and transaction fees.

 Cardano uses an entirely new mining algorithm called Ouroboros.
 According to its developers, it’s the first proof-of-stake mining algorithm that’s been mathematically proven to be secure.